This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Two weeks before your surgery:

-- Ask your caregiver if you need to stop taking aspirin or any other prescribed or over-the-counter medicine before surgery.
+- Ask your healthcare provider if you need to stop taking aspirin or any other prescribed or over-the-counter medicine before surgery.

 - You may need to have a medical exam.
-Bring a list of your medicines or your medicine bottles when you see your caregiver.
-Tell your caregiver if you take any herbs, food supplements, or over-the-counter medicines.
-Tell your caregiver if you have any allergies.
+Bring a list of your medicines or your medicine bottles when you see your healthcare provider.
+Tell your healthcare provider if you take any herbs, food supplements, or over-the-counter medicines.
+Tell your healthcare provider if you have any allergies.

 - You may need an echocardiogram, chest x-ray or blood and urine tests.
-Ask your caregiver for information about these and other tests you may need.
+Ask your healthcare provider for information about these and other tests you may need.
 Write down the date, time, and location of each test.

 - Find a bariatric (weight loss) support group.
 Begin attending meetings before you have your surgery.

-- Buy vitamins and supplements as directed by your caregiver.
-Ask your caregiver for a list of the right foods to buy for after your surgery.
+- Buy vitamins and supplements as directed by your healthcare provider.
+Ask your healthcare provider for a list of the right foods to buy for after your surgery.
 Have these foods available at home before your surgery.
 Buy a blender or food processor, a strainer, and measuring cups and spoons.

 - Practice eating less, and slowly begin doing exercise that you can continue regularly after surgery.
-Ask your caregiver to help you plan a diet and exercise program that is right for you.
+Ask your healthcare provider to help you plan a diet and exercise program that is right for you.
 Ask if you should keep a food and exercise diary.

 The night before your surgery: